kgilds/getRealScripts/README.md

 ## Variables

 Life Skills Achievement      |Average Score to indicate high achievement.
 -------------------------|-----------------------------------------------
 Healthy Relationships      |4.45=>
 Academic Mastery           |4.8=>
 Academic Engagement        |4.5=>

+How grade outcome data is calculated.
+Grade increase needs to be taken into context.

+1. Fail to Pass

+2. Fail to Fail

+3. C to Fail

+4. C/maintain or Plus